johanhelsing/matchbox/README.md

 do on the client side, is:

 - Create a new socket, and give it a signalling server url and a room id
-- Regularly call a function that processes new messages.
-Typically once a frame, or simply `.await` it if the game engine is async friendly (has a non-blocking run function).
+- Regularly poll a message loop future that processes new messages.
+You should do this as often as possible, and at least once per frame.
+If you have an async runtime, you can simply `.await` it.
+If you are using Bevy, it can be spawned as a Bevy io task (see demo).

 You will then get notified whenever a new peer data connection has been established, and you will get all packets from peers in a single channel.